open5e/open5e/source/characters/advancement.rst

 The Character Advancement table summarizes the XP you need to advance in levels from level 1 through level 20, and the proficiency bonus for a character of that level.
-Consult the information in your character’s class description to see what other improvements you gain at each level.
+Consult the information in your character's class description to see what other improvements you gain at each level.

 Character Advancement